-Inter- mediate Modern- ization the phase of digital electron- ics from the 1990s to the 2020s development and wide diffu- sion of user-friendly com- puters, communication tech- nologies, cell phones and so on.
-Medicine and biotech- nologies as well as some other innovative fields have also made great advance Final Innova- tive the phase of self- regulat- ing sys- tem from the 2030s to the 2070s creation of self-controlled systems or systems indirectly controlled either via other systems or by means of point impact and correction
+Phases Type Name Dates Changes Initial Inno- vative Scientific- Cybernetic from the 1950s to the 1990s Breakthroughs occurred in the spheres of automation, energy production, synthetic materials production, and especially in the development of electronic control facilities, communication and information Inter- mediate Moderni- zation The phase of digital electronics from the 1990s to the 2020s Development and wide diffusion of user-friendly computers, com- munication technologies, cell phones and so on.
+Medicine and biotechnologies as well as some other innovative fields have also made great advance Final Innova- tive The phase of self-regulating systems from the 2030s to the 2070s Creation of self-regulating sys- tems or systems indirectly con- trolled either via other systems or by means of point impact and correction

 Note that every phase of historical globalization closely correlates with a new level of development of productive forces.
-The origins of globalization and formation of regional-continental links correlate with the final phase of the Agrarian Revolution, which spread in many parts of the Afroeurasian world-system from the fourth to the first millennia BCE.
+The origins of globalization and formation of regional-continental links correlate with the final phase of the Agrarian Revolution, which spread in many parts of the Afroeurasian world-system from the 4th to the 1st millennia BCE.
 The Age of Discovery and the formation of intercontinental links correlate with the initial phase of the Industrial Revolution.
 In a number of our works we described the correlation between the technological development and elaboration of political forms (e.g., Grinin 2009, 2011; Grinin L. and Grinin A. 2015; Korotayev and Grinin 2006, 2012), thus, in the present paper we only summarize this correlation.